 Diving at Silfra is really magically beautiful.
 It is an absolute highlight of a trip to Iceland and not many others will have imitated you.
 For many divers, diving in the Netherlands sometimes gives rise to a frown, diving in a country like Iceland is completely incomprehensible to many.
 Yet it is a wonderful experience that you will not soon forget.
 The enormously clear water, the rough bottom, the diving between the fault line makes it all very special.

 A dive tour at Silfra usually costs around € 225 per person.
 This includes transport, lunch, equipment, briefing, park entrance and diving photos and / or videos afterwards.
 If you are already staying close to the Thingvellir nature park, you must travel to the dive spot on your own; which saves a few thousand crowns per person.
-You can read various reviews on Tripadvisor, and there are also various other online sources with especially breathtaking photos that will get you in the mood.
+You can read various reviews, and there are also various other online sources with especially breathtaking photos that will get you in the mood.
 If you dive with great pleasure anytime and anywhere, don’t miss the opportunity to dive in Iceland!

 You are allowed to dive at Silfra on your own.
 However, you must purchase a permit in advance at the Thingvellir Service Desk.
 Divers must always follow the rules.
 You are not allowed to dive alone, you are not allowed to dive in caves.
 You are also not allowed to dive deeper than 18 meters.
 You can rent a tank at the diving schools.
 You can also rent a dry suit here, if you don’t have it yourself.